HamzaELKhatib/PostgreSQL-Practice-Exercises/README.md

 )
 GROUP BY c.customer_id
 ```
-- [ ] List all the movies that have been rented more than 50 times.
+- [x] List all the movies that have been rented more than 50 times.
 ```
+SELECT f.title
+FROM film AS f
+JOIN inventory i on f.film_id = i.film_id
+JOIN rental AS r ON i.inventory_id = r.inventory_id
+GROUP BY f.title
+HAVING count(rental_id) > 50
 ```
-- [ ] List all the movies that have been rented by a customer who has a first name starting with ‘J’.
+- [x] List all the movies that have been rented by a customer who has a first name starting with ‘J’.
 ```
+SELECT f.title
+FROM film AS f
+JOIN inventory AS i ON f.film_id = i.film_id
+JOIN rental AS r ON i.inventory_id = r.inventory_id
+JOIN customer AS c ON r.customer_id = c.customer_id
+WHERE c.first_name LIKE 'J%'
+GROUP BY f.title
 ```
 - [ ] List all the movies that have been rented more than once by the same customer.
 ```